 Key findings from the report include:

-• In Q3 2017, the U.S. market installed 2,031 MWdc of solar PV, a 51% decrease year-over-year from Q3 2016.
-Through the end of Q3, installations are tracking 22% behind the pace set through the same period during a record-breaking 2016.
+• In Q3 2017, the U.S. market installed 2,031 MWdc of solar PV.
+That’s a 51% decrease year-over-year from Q3 2016.
+Through the end of Q3, installations are tracking 22% behind the pace set.
+All through the same period during a record-breaking 2016.

-• In the Section 201 safeguard case, the U.S. International Trade Commission (U.S. ITC) failed to achieve a formal recommendation of trade relief on foreign-manufactured crystalline silicon cells and modules.
-Rather, individual commissioners suggested to the Trump administration three sets of remedies.
+Moreover in the Section 201 safeguard case, the U.S. International Trade Commission (U.S. ITC) failed to achieve a formal recommendation of trade relief.
+All on foreign-manufactured crystalline silicon cells and modules.
+Rather, individual commissioners also suggested to the Trump administration three sets of remedies.

-About U.S. Solar Market Insight:
+Sources: U.S. Solar Market Insight: